dofuuz/roseus/README.md

 ![audacity-roseus](img/audacity-roseus.png)

+## Usage

+See inside [generated](generated/) for the colormap data and code examples.

 ## Motivation

-The [previous version](https://github.com/dofuuz/roseus/tree/v0.1.0) of this colormap was developed for Audacity spectrogram.
+The [previous version](https://github.com/dofuuz/roseus/tree/v0.1.0) of this colormap was developed for [Audacity](https://www.audacityteam.org/) spectrogram.
 Roseus has now become perceptually uniform and aims to be used in a wider range of fields.

 Further readings about perceptually uniform colormaps:
 https://bids.github.io/colormap/